scottdware/panco/README.md

 Flags:
-  -a, --action string        Action to perform - export, import, rename, or modify -d, --device string        Firewall or Panorama device to connect to -g, --devicegroup string   Device group - only needed when ran against Panorama -f, --file string          Name of the CSV file to export/import or modify -h, --help                 help for objects
+  -a, --action string        Action to perform - export, import, rename, or modify -d, --device string        Firewall or Panorama device to connect to -g, --devicegroup string   Device group - only needed when exporting and run against a Panorama device -f, --file string          Name of the CSV file to export/import or modify -h, --help                 help for objects
   -u, --user string          User to connect to the device as